 2. Sanction list check

 In the second step, the lawyer checks possible matches with global sanction lists.
 In parallel, lists of law enforcement, disqualification, and individuals designated by government agencies are also included.
 There are often lists, with companies which don’t desire business activities.
 Politically exposed persons are identified, compared with certain lists and, if necessary, subjected to a risk check.

 Based on the outcomes of the investigations, the group conducting the due diligence checks must then provide evaluations, including risk assessments, to the third party company.
 That company may then make a decision on how to proceed with their relationship with the person or organizations reviewed.

 Get support at Biz Latin Hub to manage business risks with due diligence in Mexico

 Protect your company from non-compliance and other potential risks by seeking out due diligence services in Mexico from a trusted team.
 Engage with a local multilingual team experienced in conducting thorough checks on company and employment circumstances in Mexico, so you can make informed decisions about your business venture.

 At Biz Latin Hub, our team of bilingual professionals in Mexico have the knowledge and experience in due diligence reviews to ensure your company is protected while it makes new connections in Mexico.
 We support new market entrants and existing companies looking to acquire new businesses or hire new staff.

-Reach out to our friendly team here to manage your business risks in Mexico.
+Contact us today to manage your business risks in Mexico.